 A small number of institutions and public buildings are crucial for maintaining the function of government and community services.
-These buildings can include municipal halls or offices, physical emergency operations centers, fire halls, schools, hospitals, and transportation facilities.
-Ensuring the safety of public buildings and institutions during a wildfire is important for emergency response and community recovery after an event.
-During an emergency, these facilities may also be used as muster locations, evacuation facilities, or relief and supply points.
+These buildings can include municipal halls or offices, physical emergency operations centres, fire halls, schools, hospitals, and transportation facilities.
+Ensuring the safety of public buildings and institutions during a wildfire is important for emergency response and the continuation of community recovery after an event.
+During an emergency, these facilities may also be used as muster locations, reception centres, or relief and supply points.
 Table 7 lists the facilities of critical importance to the RDN's emergency plans.